Nathaniel Bacon – First American Rebel

 It was a bitter blow to the people, who knew no one in the colony could take his place.
 They also knew that Berkeley would soon get control again and that matters would be even worse than before.
 They were right, and Governor Berkeley soon returned to power, seizing the property of several rebels, hanging 23 men, and imprisoning dozens of others.

-By I.N.
-Canfield, 1913.
-Compiled and edited by Kathy Alexander/Legends of America, updated October 2022.
+Compiled by Kathy Alexander/Legends of America, updated February 2024.

 Also See: